inoxlang/inox/README.md

 Limitations limit the **speed** at which some actions are performed, the minimum required values/rates are specified in the manifest.
 This feature is still in development and will be fully implemented soon.\
-Limitations will for example allow the developer to **restrict** the share of disk/network bandwitch allocated to a http request handler.
+Limitations will for example allow the developer to **restrict** the share of disk/network bandwidth allocated to a http request handler.

 ```
 manifest {